MindscapeHQ/raygun4java/README.md

     .withData("data2", 2);
 ```

-or attach to the client:
+or attach to the client so that the tags will be added to only errors send by this client instance:

 ```java
 client